WPGlobus/WPGlobus/readme.txt

 * ADDED:
 	* New extension, [WPGlobus for WPBakery Visual Composer](https://wordpress.org/plugins/wpglobus-for-wpbakery-visual-composer/) is referenced on the add-ons page.
 * FIXED:
-	* Correct Page Analysis for default language.
+	* Correct Yoast SEO Page Analysis for the default language.

 = 1.2.1 =